boyang-zhang1/DocAgent-Arena/README.md

 RAGRace provides an automated benchmark framework to evaluate RAG providers on academic documents, Wikipedia articles, and more.
 All providers are tested on identical documents with standardized evaluation metrics (Ragas) for fair comparison.

-**Current Status**: Monorepo with FastAPI + Prisma ORM.
-Read-only API deployed.
+**Current Status**: Monorepo with FastAPI + Prisma ORM + Next.js frontend.
+Read-only API and web interface deployed.
 Full orchestrator pipeline with 3 RAG providers, benchmarking on Qasper (research papers), PolicyQA (privacy policies), and SQuAD 2.0 datasets.
 Results stored in Supabase PostgreSQL.

 ## Integrated Providers